 We wrote an article comparing 5 super automatic espresso machines with various degrees of automatization and feature sets.
 Check the article below.

-If you need to save some money, or you are confident in your barista skills, a semiautomatic espresso machine should be perfect for brewing you latte.
-The three biggest advantages with semiautomatics are the machine’s reliability, the price for the equipment, and the option to tweak your beverage for a new experience with every drink you make.
+If you need to save some money, or you are confident in your barista skills, a semiautomatic espresso machine should be perfect for brewing you a latte.
+The three biggest advantages of semiautomatics are the machine’s reliability, the price of the equipment, and the option to tweak your beverage for a new experience with every drink you make.
 Also, if you want to do latte art, the semiautomatics are great.
 Here is a guide to frothing milk for latte and cappuccino.
 And here is another one, read them both you’ll learn cool things from both.
 If convenience is your thing, you can probably skip this section, although it is a nice read.
 I personally love semiautomatics, but I am a geek.
 The thing is: if your goal is to make a latte fast, and not worry about grind size, tamping pressure, and other espresso parameters, this might not be for you.

 Decent domestic use semiautomatics are in the range of 70$ to 600$.
 Why the big price range?
 There are many things to take in consideration when you draw the line.
 Features, reliability, noise, drinks per hour, are a few of the things compared during such an assessment.

-In my comparison I didn’t care much about the number of drinks per hour, because that’s something you calculate when you buy an office latte machine.
+In my comparison, I didn’t care much about the number of drinks per hour, because that’s something you calculate when you buy an office latte machine.
 My cousin’s needs were minimal, however, she needed to make a few lattes at a time.
 This meant I needed to look for a machine with two boilers, one for the espresso and one for steaming/frothing milk.
 When you want to make cappuccinos and lattes back to back, with a single boiler machine things can become very slow.
 You don’t want to sit by the latte machine fixing drinks while everybody else is enjoying the party.
 If you only make one or two drinks at a time you are fine with a single boiler machine.

 The bottom line:

-Most of the features of semiautomatics are for the espresso brewing, so for the latte lover these are almost useless.
+Most of the features of semiautomatics are for the espresso brewing, so for the latte lover, these are almost useless.
 So really, the most important things in your choice are reliability, single or double boiler, and the steaming wand tip.
 Most machines have a great steam tip, so you don’t have to worry about this.